naglorias/NFT-preview/README.md

 in the box model.

-I should also practice more on functions like : clamp() ,calc() to improve using them .
+I should also practice more on functions like clamp() and calc() to improve  myself in using them.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**